mertkarabuluttt/lottery-system/README.md

 * Did not provide a login service because it would take more time but can be added to index page.

-* Left some templates unfinished like registering participant or submitting ballots because I didn't want to spend too much time on that but I a added the Postman collection of the request's so you can check them out.
+* Left some templates unfinished like registering participant or submitting ballots because I didn't want to spend too much time on that but I added the Postman collection of the request's so you can check them out.

 * Could not automate the fake data generation for reviewing, but gave the instructions for it.